 The EPA requires public water systems that use surface water sources to monitor for Cryptosporidium.
 This is a microbial pathogen found in lakes and rivers throughout the U.S. that can cause gastrointestinal illness if consumed.
-The City of Danbury has reported that it has not detected Cryptosporidium in its most recent tests.
+The Danbury Water Department, which supplies surface water to the Hollandale Estates System, reported that it has not detected Cryptosporidium in its most recent test.